 Infographic redesign

 Sometimes an infographic is just an excuse to add texture and imagery to otherwise seemingly boring numbers.
 But if you want a viewer to spend a few extra seconds with those numbers—let ‘em soak in—might as well connect them to imagery that enhances understanding.

-Not Much to Say 2
+Not Much to Say

-Not Much to Say 2
+Not Much to Say

-When an infographic only “needs” to communicate a few numbers, that doesn’t mean its purpose stops there.
+When an infographic only “needs” to display a few numbers, that doesn’t mean its purpose stops there.
 Communication of the meaning of the numbers is an entirely different tier of information to be explored.
 For this project, connecting the numbers to a central character and his family added depth to the whole piece by illustrating the value of those numbers to just one donor (the target audience).

+Infographic redesign